 Your marketing blog

 You know how amazing you are.
 So do your clients, because they experience your awesomeness first hand.
 That’s fine, but limited.
-A marketing blog can extend your reach massively.
+A blog can extend your reach massively.
 By regularly sharing useful, valuable information on your blog, your marketplace will be able to see how talented you are.

 By showing up on your blog regularly, you also demonstrate to your marketplace that you are reliable.
 For instance, when someone visits this blog for the first time, they can see thousands of posts have been published, going way back to 2008.
 That body of work and commitment over the long haul, confirms to my readers that I can be relied upon to start something and stick with it.
 It shows that I can be relied upon to regularly share useful ideas.